Download SD card videos

 Before you begin

 - Find an SD card reader compatible with your device.

 - Remove the SD card from the camera.

 Download the VZC Player

-Download the VZC Player for Mac or Windows to your device.
+Download the VZC Player for Windows

 Find and play a video file